Sign up for this Superfund site’s mailing list

 What Is the Current Site Status?

-As of the summer of 2019, EPA has sampled all residential properties with judicial access.
+As of October 2019, EPA has sampled all residential properties with judicial access.
 Sampling results indicate that about 135 properties have contamination above EPA’s residential cleanup goals.

 EPA is sampling additional residential properties as access is obtained.
 EPA is currently seeking access to an additional 30 properties.

 The table below shows the status of the properties in the 35th Avenue site.